-- The Isle of Tears, located in he bay off the northwestern coast of Sothoryos were Gogossos once stood
+- The Isle of Tears, located in the bay off the northwestern coast of Sothoryos where Gogossos once stood.

-- The Isle of Toads, located southwest of the ruined city of Zamettar, home to a mysterious toad-shaped idol made entirely of oily black stone
+- The Isle of Toads, located east of Basilisk Point and home to the mysterious Toad Stone made of oily black stone.

 - Howling Mountain